 We will not reject stories solely because of “adult” content.
 Keep in mind, however, that such content is not in keeping with our optimistic approach, which will make stories with graphic content (of a sexual or violent nature) a hard sell.

-Amazing Stories encourages visible minorities, QUILTBAG writers and members of other minority or marginalized groups to submit to the magazine.
+Amazing Stories encourages visible minorities, LGBQ+ writers, and members of other minority or marginalized groups to submit to the magazine.
 The future will be diverse; we would like to see that reflected in the stories we tell and the writers who tell them.

 REPRINTS: Although Amazing Stories publishes reprints, they will be limited in number and solicited by the publisher, so please do not submit them (although suggestions are appreciated).
 The reprint rate is $100 regardless of story length.

 SUBMISSIONS: We do not accept emailed or print submissions.
-Stories must be submitted using our online submission system, which will be open starting on a date which we will announce.
+Stories must be submitted using our online submission system.
 This will require setting up an account.
-Under LogIn on the top right corner of this page, you will be asked to create a username and supply your email address.
+Under Login on the top right corner of this page, you will be asked to create a username and supply your email address.
 When you have submitted this information, you will receive an email asking you to activate your account.
 Click on the link in the email and you will now have an Amazing Stories submissions account.

 When you next log onto the submissions page, you will see more options, including “Submit a Story” and “Stories.”
 When you click on “Submit a Story,” you will be asked for information about the story and to upload a digital copy.
 If you want to see a list of stories you have submitted and what their current status is, click on the “Stories” button.

-Amazing Stories uses a randomized submission system, so please make sure that your name does not appear anywhere on the manuscript; if any identifying information appears anywhere in your submission, it will be rejected unread.
+Amazing Stories uses a randomized submission system, so please make sure that your name does not appear anywhere on the manuscript or your cover letter; if any identifying information appears anywhere in your submission, it will be rejected unread.
 We could repeat this instruction five times to show you just how serious we are about it, but we’d hate to waste the bandwidth, so let’s assume that you are paying attention and will follow it.

 SIMULTANEOUS SUBMISSION: No. Just…no.